SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

 often activists are more interested in wage and consumer price goods price movements, and could give a fig about the stock price movements.

-What MMT says is these cannot all be completely de-coupled, because of the fiscal constraints embedded in the banking system.
-The government has "freedom" to set the absolute price level (what appears in a Keen-Godowin-Minsky model) but not all the relative prices (unless they are a totalitarian government, which we have never really perfectly seen on Earth, just approximations).
+These cannot all be completely de-coupled, because of the fiscal constraints embedded in the banking system.
+The government has "freedom" to set the absolute price level (what appears in a Keen-Goodwin-Minsky model) but not all the relative prices (unless they are a totalitarian government, which we have never really perfectly seen on Earth, just approximations).